-Dr. Virginia Broffitt Kunzer is Assistant Professor of Flute at Oklahoma State University, principal flute of the Symphony of Northwest Arkansas, and a founding member of the Pangaea Chamber Players.
+Dr. Virginia Broffitt Kunzer is Associate Professor of Flute at Auburn University, principal flute of the Symphony of Northwest Arkansas, and a founding member of the Pangaea Chamber Players.
 A versatile musician, she has established a successful career as a teacher, soloist, orchestral musician, and chamber musician.
 Before her appointment at OSU she served as faculty at Western Illinois University and flutist in the Camerata Woodwind Quintet.
 She has also held positions in the Fort Wayne Philharmonic and Evansville Philharmonic Orchestra.
 Dr. Broffitt was a faculty member with the University of Cincinnati College-Conservatory of Music Preparatory Department and served as guest artist and faculty in residence for The North Carolina School of the Arts Musica Piccola festival.
 Among Virginia’s notable accomplishments are winning the National Flute Association’s Young Artist Competition in 2004.

 An avid teacher and performer, she has given performance master classes and performed concerts throughout The United States and Europe.
 Virginia has appeared as a soloist with the Quincy Symphony Orchestra, INTY Ensemble, the OSU Wind Ensemble, OSU Symphony Orchestra, and the WIU Symphony Orchestra.
 She has also performed at numerous NFA conventions.
 An enthusiastic performer of contemporary music, Virginia has had the opportunity to work with many notable contemporary composers on their pieces, including Chen Yi, Derek Bermel, George Tsontakis, Jake Heggie, Michael Fiday, and Moritz Eggert.